clothes moths

 5. Place traps

-Place one of Dr. Killigan’s Clothing Moth Traps on your clothing rod and one low to the ground in your closet.
-Because clothing moths are not strong fliers, having one near the ground can be a helpful location.
-Placing a third trap on the other side of the room, around 8-10 feet away, can help draw away moths from the closet.
-The pheromone attractant can permeate up to 100 ft. if there is constant airflow, which will help draw out any moths that are in the vicinity.
-As you choose your trap placement, keep in mind that clothing moths like dark, undisturbed, quiet places.
+The trap's pheromone attractant can permeate up to 100 ft. if there is constant airflow, which will help draw out any moths in the vicinity.
+As you choose your trap placement, remember that clothing moths prefer dark, undisturbed, quiet places.

-Dr. Killigan’s Clothing Moth Traps are only intended for the two most common clothing moth species: the webbing moth, Tineola Bisselliella, and the casemaking moth, Tinea Pellionella, which are the only moths that will damage your clothes.
-If you have either of these species, you can ensure that our traps will do the moth killing for you.
+Dr. Killigan's Clothing Moth Traps are specifically designed to attract and trap the two species that damage clothes: the webbing moth—or Tineola Bisselliella—and the casemaking moth—or Tinea Pellionella.
+If you have either of these, our traps will do the moth killing for you.

 6. Be patient